 Bottom: seated Mrs Fowler?, Gracie Bower, unknown

 boy, unknown, boy, unknown boy, unknown, unknown, unknown boy, unknown,

 unknown, unknown, unknown infant, Eveline (May) Howard, unknown,

 The late Russell Smith ©

-Welgate - On the back of this postcard is writtern
+Welgate - On the back of this postcard is written

-'Welgate Worthies' It is not quite clear what the occations was
+'Welgate Worthies' It is not quite clear what the occasions was

 but the meaning of Worthies is a person of distinguished character,